 When your boundaries get invaded, your natural reaction may have been to either attack or avoid those, who crossed them.
 However, are confrontation or retreat really the best ways to strengthen your boundaries?
 Let’s take your health as an analogy; the most effective way to avoid getting a cold isn’t chasing bugs with disinfectants or stop leaving the house, but to strengthen your immune system.
 This is where creating a protective force field of compassion become the most powerful boundary.

 How?
-Listen to this episode of Empowerment Radio and learn more about how you can create unbreakable boundaries – and how you can use compassion to build a strong protective force field.
+Listen to this episode of Empowerment Radio OR view here on youtube and learn more about how you can create unbreakable boundaries – and how you can use compassion to build a strong protective force field.